 This briefing paper, prepared by TCC Group with funding from Irvine, offers guidance for funders about how to plan, implement, and evaluate long-term, capacity-building initiatives.
 These initiatives defined as sustained efforts to help a select group of nonprofit grantees reach a new level of effectiveness offer grantmakers an opportunity to increase their impact beyond project-based support.
 But they can also introduce much greater complexity into the grantmaking process because of the need for a longer time horizon, multiple sites, and issues of confidentiality.
 This paper helps funders navigate these complexities.

 Download (April 2007) (PDF, 2 MB)

 This report, commissioned by the Irvine Foundation and prepared by Putnam Community Investment Consulting, provides a comprehensive picture of private philanthropy in California.
-The report shows that many California counties are underserved by foundations, particularly in the rapidly growing Inland Empire and Central Valley.
+The report shows that many California counties are underserved by foundations, particularly in the rapidly growing Riverside and San Bernardino counties and Central Valley.
 Many counties in these regions received less than $10 per capita in annual foundation giving compared with $102 per capita statewide.
 It also shows that community foundations are playing an important role in the state, providing more than 15 percent of the combined giving from community and private foundations.